 The eastern part of Colorado Springs is one of the city’s largest submarkets and thus has an ever-diversifying rental market.

 The demographically diverse east side is home to large populations of professional and military families.
-Both of the region’s Air Force bases, Schriever and Peterson, are located here.
+Both Schriever and Peterson Air Force bases are located here.

 Large private investment along the Powers Corridor has resulted in a wide variety of shopping, dining and employment options.
 And housing growth has boomed, both single-family and multifamily.

-Examples of newer east-side apartment complexes include Creekside at Palmer Park, Affinity at Colorado Springs and Cortland Powers North, as well as retirement communities such as Province Springs and Aspen Trail Retirement Resort.
+Examples of newer east and northeast apartment complexes include the Lodge at Black Forest, Watermark at Union, La Bella Vita, Creekside at Palmer Park and Cortland Powers North, as well as retirement communities such as Province Springs and Aspen Trail Retirement Resort.

 Southern Colorado Springs hasn’t seen as much recent change as other submarkets, but remains stable and offers some affordability for the area’s large military population of nearby Fort Carson and the Cheyenne Mountain Complex.